AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_fqdn.html.markdown

 ~> **NOTE:** Please see the [Notes](#notes) section below for troubleshooting known issues/deltas that may occur when enabling this feature

+~> **NOTE:** Please note that there is no need to attach FQDN resource/enable this feature for the HA gateway.
+Enabling FQDN for the primary gateway will automatically handle this for the HA

 ## Example Usage

 ```hcl